iotivity/IoTivity-Getting-Started/gsg-kit.md

 1. Open a terminal on your development PC.

-2. Get the Raspberry Pi board’s IP address by giving this command, then pressing ctrl-C. Use the host name of the Pi (or replace with the current hostname, if Pi name had been changed):
+2. Learn the Raspberry Pi board’s IP address by giving this command, then pressing ctrl-C. Use the host name of the Pi (or replace with the current hostname, if Pi name had been changed):

    ```
    ping raspberrypi.local